garethr/dockerfilepp-puppet/README.md

 First, build a binary.
 For this you'll need a Go environment setup but everything in use here is in the standard library.

+The project uses [go-bindata](https://github.com/jteeuwen/go-bindata) to make management of processors easier so first install that.
+This is only required for building your own binaries, not using the resulting tool.

-Running go build should be enough to generate a `dockerfilepp` binary.
+Running `make build` should then be enough to generate a `dockerfilepp` binary.

 ```
-go build
+make build
 ```

 Once you have the binary you can use it like so: